raunak-agarwal/RedditSent_Models/docs/vectors.md

 *RedditSent* comes with dense word vectors (100d) trained on unsupervised subword features (between 3 and 6 characters).
 These vectors were trained using Facebook's [*fasttext*](https://fasttext.cc/).

 ## Part 1.
-Recreate the unsupervised model:
+Recreate the unsupervised model

 **Note**: This section needs a file `dump.txt` which is just a bunch of sentences escaped with a `\n` )